 This is a small brownie batch.
 It yields a brownie block of 6 inches by 6 inches.
 Cut into 1.5-inch squares, you will get about 16 squares of almond flour brownies.

-The brownies last well at room temperature for a good 4 to 5 days.
+- The brownies last well at room temperature for a good 4 to 5 days.
+Keep them in an airtight container to keep them moist.

 The points I have below are generally applicable for all brownies, which is why you will literally see them in all my brownie recipes posts.
 I repeat these on every brownie page because these are often the most crucial factors that make or break a tasty brownie treat (other than a good recipe, of course).

-The last point I have on this section is specifically for this almond flour brownie, so don’t miss that one!
+The last point I have on this section is specifically for this almond flour brownie recipe, so don’t miss that one!

 Baking time and tin sizes